Am I still responsible for paying debt or taxes if I receive a 1099-C?

-A 1099-C form is a tax form that you may receive if you’ve had a debt forgiven.
+A 1099-C form is a tax form that you may receive if you’ve had cancellation of debt or forgiven debt.
 However, sometimes a creditor or debt collection company may still try to collect on a debt on which you received the form.

-If you believe this is happening to you, here’s what you need to know.
+If you believe this is happening to you, here are potential tax consequences you may need to know.

 - The forgiveness is a gift from a friend or family member

 - You’re insolvent

 - The discharge was a result of bankruptcy

 - You received the cancelation under a certain student loan debt forgiveness program

 - It’s related to farm indebtedness or business-related real estate debt

 In any case, it’s a good idea to hire a CPA or tax professional who can help you determine your tax liability.